PassionatlyCS/FYP-Randec/README.md

    3. Code on Website Development   <br />
       i.)
 Install Node.js  <br />
       ii.)
 Install Angular  https://angular.io/guide/setup-local    <br />
       iii.)
-Download the file from the link - unzip and goto the folder <br />
+Download the file from the link - unzip and goto the folder then from console npm install <br />
-      to then from console npm install (or yarn install for yarn framworks for reactnative and angular combined) within the folder  <br />
+      (or yarn install for yarn framworks for reactnative and angular combined) within the folder  <br />
       - Note: you can install react native now, for future iterations from https://reactnative.dev/docs/getting-started   <br />
       -- Within the directory run npm install and npm start (undecided if watch method will be implemented later with mongodb)   <br />
       --- This should run the website on a browser window http://localhost:4200/home  <br />